 Architectural hybrids turn familiar structures into novel forms, converting known sculptures into giant-sized dwellings, for instance, or infusing a famous building, with active red-hot volcanic mass.
 (Via Bizarrchitecture 7)

 While you may not see an upside-down home with a private helipad, or an underwater dwelling with wood siding anytime soon, practicing architects could stand to learn a thing or two from such periodic forays into fantastical and physically impossible design.
-More such adventurous explorations and fantasy illustrations of built environments and dream dwellings can be found at Worth1000.
+More such adventurous explorations and fantasy illustrations of built environments and dream dwellings can be found at the archives of Worth1000.